-There's probably the rare story.
-It's much more likely than not you'll need to go to college and get an associate's or bachelor's degree in videography, or else attend film school.
-You'll also want to get a part-time job or internship with a network or studio so you can start dipping your toes into the shallow end of the pool before you get thrown head-first into the deep end.
+That's the rare story.
+It's much more likely that you'll need to go to college and get an associate's or bachelor's degree in videography, or else attend film school.
+You'll also want to get a part-time job or internship with a network or studio, so you can start dipping your toes into the shallow end of the pool before you get thrown head-first into the deep end.

 You might also be surprised at what you can learn while moonlighting as a production assistant.
 That'll give you a good chance to realize early on if you won't be able to handle the lifestyle—so you can drop out of sound editing school and go back to refrigerator college.